Nikhita223/hello-world/README.md

 # About me

-I am a PhD student in Electrical & Computer Engineering at Georgia Tech
+I am student at PES University